Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Preliminaries

 Note that if $(L,\vee, \wedge, {\sim}, 0, 1)$ is a De~Morgan algebra, then the conditions of Proposition~\ref{prop:complete_lattice_of_sets} are valid if and only if $L$ is algebraic or, equivalently, $L$ is spatial and completely distributive.

-Let $P$ be an ordered set with a least element $0$.
-An element $a \in P$ is an \emph{atom} if it covers 0, that is, $0 \prec a$.
+Let $P$ be an ordered set with a least element $0$. $ P$ is called \emph{atomic} if every element $b>0$ has an atom below it, and $P$ is \emph{atomistic}, if every element of $P$ is the join of atoms below it.
 The set of atoms of $P$ is denoted by $\mathcal{A}(P)$, or simply by $\mathcal{A}$ if there is no danger of confusion.
-The ordered set $P$ is \emph{atomic} if every element $b>0$ has an atom below it, and $P$ is \emph{atomistic}, if every element of $P$ is the join of atoms below it.